paranlee/multithread-libevent-echo-server/README.md

 # Multithreaded, libevent-based socket server.

-Copyright (c) 2012 Ronald Bennett Cemer

-This software is licensed under the BSD license.

-See the accompanying LICENSE.txt for details.

-## To compile

-    gcc -o echoserver_threaded echoserver_threaded.c workqueue.c -levent -lpthread

-## To run

-    ./echoserver_threaded

 ## Using nice libevent

 Libevent is a nice library for handling and dispatching events, as well as doing nonblocking I/O.